 The vision for ‘Learning’ in St Kevin’s School Community

 One of the 3 statements in our mission statement is that we work to develop lifelong learners.
 St Kevin’s School follows the curriculum guidelines required in all Brisbane Catholic Education schools, following the learning framework model.
-The overarching goal of this framework is that we empower learners of all ages to shape and enrich our changing world, by living the Gospel of Jesus Christ.
+The overarching goal of this framework is to empower learners of all ages to shape and enrich our changing world by living the Gospel of Jesus Christ.

 The statements in the vision statement above reflect our beliefs at St Kevin’s about learners and learning, in particular the statement:

-We aim to produce reflective, self-directed learners who are able to take on roles in the real world as quality producers, designers and creators, active investigators, effective communicators, leaders and collaborators and community contributors.
+We aim to produce reflective, self-directed learners who are able to take on roles in the real world as quality producers, designers and creators, active investigators, effective communicators, leaders, collaborators, and community contributors.

 Broad Strategic Goal:

-St Kevin's is committed to the development of life long learners through the provision of an engaging curriculum.
+St Kevin's is committed to developing lifelong learners through an engaging curriculum.

 Goals:

-This means that we use an outcomes approach to planning, teaching, assessment and reporting.
+This means we use an outcomes-based approach to planning, teaching, assessment, and reporting.
 We plan for whole groups as well as for the needs of individuals within the groups, writing Individual Education Programmes where appropriate for students with special needs to help them access the curriculum.
-We modify pedagogy and assessment techniques to assist all students to demonstrate achievement.
+We modify pedagogy and assessment techniques to help all students demonstrate achievement.

 Demonstration of Learning at St Kevin’s

-At the start of the year, all classes hold a parent teacher night to inform the parents of the curriculum and expectations of that year level.
-Some classes hold other parent nights during the year as the need arises, especially in regard to Sacramental Programme and year level camps.
-In June, at the end of first semester, and in November at the end of second semester, parents receive a written report which details their child’s progress in all subject areas.
-Towards the end of Term 1, parents are invited to a parent teacher interview to discuss their child’s progress and work together on strategies that will assist the student.
+At the start of the year, all classes hold a parent-teacher night to inform parents about the curriculum and expectations for that year level.
+Some classes hold additional parent nights throughout the year as needed, especially for the Sacramental Programme and year-level camps.
+In June, at the end of the first semester, and in November, at the end of the second semester, parents receive a written report which details their child’s progress in all subject areas.
+Towards the end of Term 1, parents are invited to a parent-teacher interview to discuss their child’s progress and work together on strategies to support the student.

 Evaluation of Programme Effectiveness:

-At the start of planning sessions, teachers evaluate the previous term’s unit of work, noting changes they would make if this unit is taught again next year.
+At the start of planning sessions, teachers evaluate the previous term’s unit of work, noting changes they would make if this unit were taught again next year.

-The Curriculum Support Teacher monitors planning for and achievement of outcomes across the school, noting areas of weakness in pedagogy or in teacher knowledge of the meaning of the outcome.
-Where there is a need seen, the Principal arranges for staff in-service to assist the teachers in their learning.
+The Curriculum Support Teacher monitors planning for and the achievement of outcomes across the school, noting areas of weakness in pedagogy or in teachers' knowledge of the meaning of the outcomes.
+Where a need is identified, the Principal arranges staff in-service to assist teachers in their learning.

 Successes are celebrated in assemblies and by fortnightly awards, with a special Academic Awards ceremony being held at the end of each semester to recognise outstanding achievement.
-Two students receive the awards from each Yr.
-4-7 class each semester.
-At the end of the year, special awards are given in particular areas like Performing Arts, Sport, Languages Other Than English and Christian Leadership.
+Two students from each Year 4-7 class receive awards each semester.
+At the end of the year, special awards are given in particular areas such as Performing Arts, Sport, Languages Other Than English, and Christian Leadership.

-Teachers meet during Term 3 to share best practice, in particular of assessment items, in readiness for Consistency of Teacher Judgement Day in Term 4.
-They attend the day in a local geographic cluster to participate in inter school sharing of best practice and in-service as arranged by the schools.
+Teachers meet during Term 3 to share best practice, in particular of assessment items, in readiness for the Consistency of Teacher Judgement Day in Term 4.
+They attend the day at a local geographic cluster to participate in inter-school sharing of best practices and in-service training, as arranged by the schools.